-ITER – one the largest international scientific endeavors of our time
+ITER – one of the largest international scientific endeavors of our time

 The ITER project aims to demonstrate the commercial feasibility of fusion energy, in a scientific partnership that joins 35 nations including the U.S. In addition to its central research and development involvement, GA is building the heart of ITER, its central solenoid that consists of a stack of 250,000 pound magnets 7-stories high in what will be the world’s largest superconducting magnet.